fabiogoma/selinux-nginx-tomcat/README.md

 Communication across the network
 --------------------------------

-Now that we are a little bit more familiar with SELinux, I suppose we can assume that it's not that scary, right? :dragon:
+Now that we are a little bit more familiar with SELinux, I suppose we can assume that it's not that scary, right?

 Let's now move on to the next step, where we are going to access a different endpoint in our NGINX server and that request will be redirected to tomcat on a remote server.